Everybody's Fine (2009 film): Plot

-Frank Goode, a recently widowed retiree whose career was making telephone cables, is getting ready for his children to visit him, but they call to cancel at the last minute, so he decides to visit them instead.
+Frank Goode, a recently widowed retiree whose career was making telephone cables, is getting ready for his children to visit him.
+They call to cancel at the last minute, so he decides to visit them instead.

-Despite warnings from his doctor, Frank takes a train to New York City to see the first of his children, David, the artist, but he is not home.
-His next visit is to daughter Amy in Chicago, who lives in an impressive suburban home.
+Despite warnings from his doctor, Frank takes a train to New York City to see the first of his children, an artist named David, but he is not home.
+His next visit is to daughter Amy in Chicago, who lives in an impressive suburban home with her husband Jeff and son Jack.
 The atmosphere is uncomfortable, and Amy tells him that it is a bad time to visit.
-So the next morning, Amy takes Frank to the train station, where he buys a ticket to visit his son Robert in Denver.
+The next morning, Amy takes Frank to the train station, where he buys a ticket to visit his son Robert in Denver.

-Frank arrives in Denver expecting to see Robert conducting the city's orchestra.
-It turns out that Robert is merely a percussionist.
-Robert also tells Frank that his visit is at a bad time, as the orchestra is flying to Europe the following day.
-So, within hours, Frank prepares to take a bus to Las Vegas to visit his daughter Rosie.
-After missing his bus, Frank catches a ride some of the way from a female truck driver.
-In the train station, during an encounter with a drug addict, Frank loses his medicine.
-He has a dream that David is in trouble.
+Frank arrives in Denver expecting to see Robert conducting the city's orchestra, but it turns out that Robert is merely a percussionist.
+Robert also tells Frank that his visit is at a bad time because the orchestra is flying to Europe the following day.
+Frank prepares to take a bus to Las Vegas to visit his daughter Rosie, but misses it after not adjusting his watch to account for the time zone.
+Frank catches a ride part of the way from a female truck driver.
+In the train station, Frank offers money to a drug addict who attempts to rob him; Frank loses his medicine during the encounter.
+On the train ride to Las Vegas, he has a dream that David is in trouble.

 In Las Vegas, Rosie meets Frank in a stretch limo.
-She tells him that she was in a big show that he cannot visit because it ended the previous week.
-She takes him to her apartment, where her friend Jilly brings her baby for babysitting.
+She tells him that she had just performed in a big show, but he cannot attend it because it ended the previous week.
+Rosie takes him to her apartment with plans of having dinner at the Stratosphere, but the latter is called off when her friend Jilly brings her baby for babysitting.
 Frank learns that the apartment is actually not Rosie's.
-During dinner, Frank asks Rosie why his children never talked to him while they were so open with their mother.
+During dinner, he asks Rosie why his children did not talk intimately with him while they were so open with their mother.
 She reveals that he always expected too much of them, and that he was not a good listener.

-Frank flies home but, without any pills, he has a heart attack.
-He has another dream of his kids as young children, and it reveals their secrets: Amy is separated from her husband, Robert lied about going to Europe, and Rosie is really bisexual, as well as the mother of Jilly's child.
-Frank awakens in the hospital, and he learns that David has died from an overdose.
-That night, Frank has another dream in which David appears, and Frank tries to come to terms with his relation to his children.
+Frank flies home but has a heart attack without his medication.
+He has another dream of his kids as children that reveals their secrets: Amy is separated from her husband, Robert lied about going to Europe, and Rosie is really bisexual and the mother of Jilly's child.
+Frank awakens in the hospital, where he learns that David died from an overdose.
+That night, Frank has another dream in which David appears and urges him not to feel guilty for his shortcomings.

-After recovering, Frank visits his wife's grave.
-He talks to her about pushing the kids too much and not trying to understand them more.
-He tells her that everybody is fine.
-Frank returns to New York and buys a painting by David—a landscape that shows telephone lines that are not connected.
+After recovering, Frank visits his wife's grave and talks about pushing the kids too much and not trying to understand them more.
+Still, he tells her that everybody is fine.
+Frank returns to New York and buys a painting by David—a landscape that shows unconnected telephone lines.